-For all others - the critical flow will be Q7-10.
+For all others metals and conventional pollutants - the critical flow will be Q7-10.

-Critical season: That period of the year when water temperatures exceed 22° C. This is normally the hot, dry season and after the majority of the fish spawning activities have ceased.
+Critical season: That period of the year when water temperatures exceed 22°C. This is normally the hot, dry season and after the majority of the fish spawning activities have ceased.
 This season occurs during a different time frame in different parts of the state, but normally exists from about mid-May to mid-September.